 How you place those elements at the top is entirely up to you.
 For example, Mark J. Kolber placed his letterhead elements inside a table in the header, which is a really smart solution because it allowed him to place the address and other elements precisely:

-Let’s take a moment and deconstruct both of these examples to see how they executed this technique.
+Let’s take a moment and deconstruct how to execute this technique.

 Want to learn how to do this yourself?
 Here’s a demonstration of how to embed, anchor, and style a text box for left-margin letterhead:

-The letterhead built in the video above really has the same left margins throughout the document, but because the first page text box is set up to have text wrapped around it, the text reverts to regular 1” margins on both left and right on the second and subsequent pages:
+The law firm letterhead built in the video above really has the same left margins throughout the document, but because the first-page text box is set up to have text wrapped around it, the text reverts to regular 1” margins on both left and right on the second and subsequent pages:

 Getting Logos to Print Sharply

-Because of the way Microsoft Word compresses image files, embedding logos requires a little extra work, especially if you plan on printing or exporting your letterhead to Adobe Acrobat.
-Beginning with Microsoft Word 2010, however, you can instruct Word to not compress images contained in a document.
-(Sorry, Word 2007 users—this option doesn’t exist for you.)
+Because of the way Microsoft Word compresses image files, embedding logos requires a little extra work, especially if you plan on printing or exporting your law firm letterhead to Adobe Acrobat.
+You can instruct Word to not compress images contained in a document.
 When you finish creating your Word letterhead template, go to the File tab and click Options.
 Under Advanced, find the section called Image Size and Quality and check the box “Do not compress images in file” and make sure that “Set default target output to:” is set to the maximum DPI in the drop-down.